 Move quickly and speak to your lenders and providers on what they are able to do to assist you in this time.

 This will also allow you to protect your credit rating and put in place measures to help you weather this time.

 If you have a mortgage, then find out what your bank can do to provide relief and potentially put payments on hold.

 If you rent, make sure you speak to your real estate agent and negotiate some options.
 Make sure you know your rights in these times.

-Use the checklist provided to create a list of everything and work through them.
+Use our Financial Checklist provided to create a list of everything and work through them: